destuar/Complete-CS-Degree/z_Obsidian Notes/Polynomial Regression.md

-**Polynomial Regression** extends [[Linear Regression]] by modeling nonlinear relationships using polynomial terms of the predictor variables.
+**Polynomial Regression** extends [[Simple Linear Regression]] by modeling nonlinear relationships using polynomial terms of the predictor variables.
 It provides a simple way to capture curved relationships while maintaining the interpretability of linear models.

 ### Mathematical Framework
 For a single predictor x, a polynomial regression of degree d: